imouzon/dmc2015/how_to/connect_to_the_dmc_server.md

 Windows
 =======
 In order to connect to the server you will need an SSH client for windows.
-If you use Chrome you can download a [Chrome extension](https://chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo?hl=en) that will allow you to SSH into the server.
+If you use Chrome you can download a [Chrome extension](https://chrome.google.com/webstore/detail/secure-shell/pnhechapfaindjhompbnflcldabbghjo?hl=en) that will allow you to SSH into the server using the same command as in the Linux/Mac OS section.
+If you do not use chrome you can download standalone SSH clients: [Putty](http://www.putty.org) or [WinSCP](http://www.winscp.net).
+The instructions for how to use putty or winSCP should be on their respective websites.
+Using the server IP address: `104.236.207.198` you should be able to connect.